 Nordic Ecolabelling aims for the health and environmental impacts of chemical products used in the manufacture of Nordic Swan Ecolabelled products to be as low as possible.
-Requirements are therefore set to the classification of chemical products, which is also a general chemicals requirement in several Nordic Swan Ecolabelling criteria.
+Requirements are therefore set to the classification of chemical products, which is also a general chemicals requirement in several Nordic Swan

+Ecolabelling criteria.
 Chemical products classified as carcinogenic, mutagenic, reprotoxic, very toxic, toxic, or hazardous for the environment must not be used in the manufacture of the Nordic Swan Ecolabelled paper products.

 The list of exemptions has been adjusted.
 Some exemptions have been removed such as consumption of chemicals in low quantities (0.05 kg/tonne product) that was applied to the pulp and paper producer, see closely chapter 7.5 Changes compared to previous generation.
-Regarding dye products, the reference to lists of restricted substances database (Sweden) or undesirable substances35 or Priority list36 have been removed as these substances are included in the new requirement for exclusion list (O2) below.
+Regarding paper colourants, the reference to lists of restricted substances database (Sweden) or undesirable substances or Priority list have been removed as these substances are included in the new requirement for exclusion list (O2) below.

 Some new exemptions have been added to the requirement.
-Dye products classified as STOT RE 1 H372 are exempted and chemical products classified as Aquatic Chronic 3 H412 are also exempted if their classification is due to the presence of in-can preservatives.
+Chemical products classified as Aquatic Chronic 3 H412 are exempted if their classification is due to the presence of in-can preservatives.
 This exemption is mainly due to ATP 13 of the CLP coming into force on May 2020, which implements a new factor for CMIT/MIT.
 Isothiazolinones are effective preservatives at low concentrations.
 However, they are sensitising, and there has been ongoing discussion within the EU concerning limitation of MI (methylisothiazolinone) in particular (CAS 2682-20-4).

 The classification requirement concerns chemical products used in the production of pulp and paper.
-The requirement is, however, not applied to bulk chemicals listed such as inorganic cooking chemicals (such as NaOH, Na2S), inorganic bleaching chemicals (such as H2SO4, SO2) or mineral chemicals such as kaoline, clay or calcium carbonate (CaCO3) used as fillers or coating on paper.
+The requirement is, however, not applied to ordinary chemicals such as inorganic cooking chemicals (such as NaOH, Na2S), inorganic bleaching chemicals (such as H2SO4, SO2) or mineral chemicals such as kaoline, clay or calcium carbonate (CaCO3) used as fillers or coating on paper.
+The full list of these chemicals can be found in Appendix 1 to the Chemical Module.
 Bulk chemicals may be present in large quantities, and play a vital role in paper production, while not posing the most significant risks to the environment.
-These http://www.mst.dk/Virksomhed_og_myndighed/Kemikalier/Stoflister+og+databaser/listen_over_uoenske de_stoffer/ chemicals may be classified as environmentally hazardous or very toxic at high concentrations, inter alia due to high alkalinity.
+These chemicals may be classified as environmentally hazardous or very toxic at high concentrations, inter alia due to high alkalinity.
 A requirement with respect to classification (O1) of these chemicals is not deemed to be of benefit to the environment.
-Bulk chemicals may, of course, constitute a hazard in the workplace if handled without due care and attention, but requirements placed on workplaces by the authorities are considered by Nordic Ecolabelling to constitute sufficient regulation.